 Do not let yourself be manipulated by carefully edited television shows or unsubstantiated dog training myths.
 Instead, do your own research on how dogs think and learn.
 Try out a variety of safe and reasonable dog training techniques, to find what works best for our own temperament and for our dog’s temperament.
 Always observe and listen to what our dog is trying to say.

 The best decision that we can make for our dog, is an informed decision.

 Do not dismiss new facts and data simply because it is inconsistent with our current set of beliefs.
 To make the best decision, we want to consider all the data objectively, and then decide what is best for our dog.

 Almost all of the dog training techniques we use today are based on operant conditioning principles.
 These techniques can be used to modify bad behavior and shape good behavior.
 We consider what operant conditioning means, and why it is so important in dog training.

 Dogs psychology tries of understand dog behavior from a canine perspective rather than from a human perspective.
 Dog psychology is important because it underlies all of dog training, and allows us to modify our dogs behavior.
-Here, we consider the relationship between dog psychology, dog behavior [...]
+Here, we consider the relationship between dog psychology, dog behavior modification, [...]

 People always point out that dogs are not human.
 Humanizing dogs can certainly be detrimental to their lifestyle and ours.
 However, we should still properly care for their health and needs.
 We consider what dogs are not human truly means, and what it does not mean.